Why is the flag flying at half-staff today?

 Alumni, Community, Faculty, Staff, Students

-LANSING, Mich. -- Governor Gretchen Whitmer has ordered U.S. and Michigan flags within the State Capitol Complex and upon all public buildings and grounds across the state of Michigan to be lowered to half-staff on Monday, May 30 from sunrise until noon in recognition of Memorial Day.
+LANSING, Mich. -- Today, Governor Gretchen Whitmer, in accordance with a proclamation issued by President Biden, has ordered U.S. and Michigan flags within the State Capitol Complex and upon all public buildings and grounds across the State of Michigan to be lowered to half-staff immediately on Tuesday, May 24 through Saturday, May 28 to honor and remember the victims of the shooting at Robb Elementary School in Uvalde, Texas.

-The State of Michigan recognizes Memorial Day by lowering flags to half-staff from sunrise until noon.
-Michigan residents, businesses, schools, local governments, and other organizations also are encouraged to display the flag at half-staff.
+The State of Michigan remembers the victims and stands in solidarity with the community of Uvalde, Texas by lowering flags to half-staff.
+Michigan residents, businesses, schools, local governments and other organizations also are encouraged to display the flag at half-staff.

 Share this event